Malin Crépin

-Malin Crépin (born 22 August 1978, in Stockholm), is a Swedish actress.
-She has starred in several movies.
-She became best known for her role in the Swedish film series A Case for Annika Bengtzon.
+Malin Crépin (born 22 August 1978, in Stockholm), is a Swedish theater, film, and television actress.
+She has starred in several movies and is best known for starring as the titular character in the Swedish film series A Case for Annika Bengtzon.

 Life and career

 Malin Crépin was born in Stockholm in 1978.
-From 1998 to 2002, she received her training at the Malmö Theatre Academy.
+She graduated from the Malmö Theatre Academy in 2002.
 Since then, she has been active in the Stockholm City Theatre and at the Swedish National Theater, in Stockholm..

 Crépin has also played in films and television series.
 Crépin embodied in 2012, the main role of the journalist Annika Bengtzon from the books by the Swedish novelist Liza Marklund.